 So, what exactly is the endocannabinoid system?
-The endocannabinoid system regulates relaxation, eating, sleeping, and forgetting.
+The endocannabinoid system regulates mood, relaxation, eating, sleeping, and forgetting, among other things.
 It also allows cannabinoids to interact with our bodies and minds by activating cannabinoid (aka CB) receptors throughout the body.

 Although there are over 100 cannabinoids, two — THC and CBD — have been more thoroughly studied than others and are more well-known.
 These studies give us a glimpse into the many recreational and therapeutic properties of cannabis.

 Perhaps the most well-known of the 100+ cannabinoids is tetrahydrocannabinol, or THC.
 It activates CB1 receptors which are mostly found in the nervous system and brain.
 CB1 receptors regulate mood, appetite, sleep, memory, and pain sensation.
 By activating CB1 receptors and reducing the release of neurotransmitters, it produces the “stony” high it’s known for.
 This high effect can be beneficial to things like mood and sleep.
 It can also have therapeutic effects like anti-nausea or pain relief.

 On the other hand, over-consumption of THC can lead to building a tolerance which diminishes its overall effects.
 This happens when repeated activation reduces and weakens CB1 receptors.
 Over-consumption can lead to problems with sleep and memory.